Lee Miller: World War II

-She teamed up with the American photographer David E. Scherman, a Life correspondent, on many assignments.
-She traveled to France less than a month after D-Day and recorded the first use of napalm at the siege of St. Malo, as well as the liberation of Paris, the Battle of Alsace, and the horror of the Nazi concentration camps at Buchenwald and Dachau.
-Scherman's photograph of Miller in the bathtub of Adolf Hitler's apartment in Munich, with its shower hose looped in the center behind her head and the dust of Dachau on her boots deliberately dirtying Hitler's bathroom, is one of the most iconic images from the Miller–Scherman partnership, and occurred on April 30, 1945, coincidentally the same day as Hitler's suicide.
-Being one of the first to arrive at Hitler's apartments, Miller admits, "I had his address in my pocket for years."
-After taking the bathtub picture, Miller took a bath in the tub and slept in Hitler's bed.
+Miller teamed up with American photojournalist David E. Scherman, a Life magazine correspondent, on many assignments, including the liberation of Paris, the Battle of Alsace, and the horrors of the Nazi concentration camps at Buchenwald and Dachau.
+Scherman's iconic photograph of Miller sitting in the bathtub in Adolf Hitler's private apartment in Munich, with the dried mud of that morning's visit to Dachau on her boots deliberately dirtying Hitler's bathroom, was taken in the evening of April 30, 1945, coincidentally the same day that Hitler committed suicide.
+After posing for the bathtub photograph, Miller took a bath in the tub, and then slept in Hitler's bed.
+She was also photographed in Eva Braun's bed.

-During this period, Miller photographed dying children in a Vienna hospital, peasant life in post-war Hungary, corpses of Nazi officers and their families, and finally, the execution of Prime Minister László Bárdossy.
+During this period, Miller photographed dying children in a Vienna hospital, peasant life in post-war Hungary, corpses of Nazi officers and their families, and finally, the execution of former Hungarian Prime Minister László Bárdossy.
 After the war, she continued working for Vogue for another two years, covering fashion and celebrities.

-During Miller's work with Vogue in World War II, it became her goal to "document war as historical evidence".
-The effect of her work was to provide "context for events".
-Her work was very specific and surrealist, like her previous publications and modelling with Vogue.
-She spent time composing her photographs, famously framing them from inside the cattle trains.
-Miller's work with Vogue during wartime was often a combination of journalism and art, often manipulated to evoke emotion.

 At the war's end, Miller's work as a wartime photojournalist continued as she sent telegrams back to the British Vogue editor, Audrey Withers, urging her to publish photographs from the camps.
 She did this following a CBS broadcast from Buchenwald by Edward R. Murrow, and Richard Dimbleby's BBC broadcast from inside Bergen-Belsen.
-This was a consequence of people's disbelief at such atrocities.
-These broadcasters used photographers to do what they could to show the public what they saw.
-During World War II, Miller's work was used predominantly to "provide an eye-witness account" of the casualties of war.
+This was in consequence of people's disbelief at such atrocities, when these broadcasters urged photographers to do what they could to show the public what they saw.